14 fun and pretty spots for a family picnic in Seattle or the Eastside

 A gorgeous urban oasis, Volunteer Park is a Seattle institution.
 Acres of open lawn encourage red checkered blankets and baguettes, and a large playground with climbing structures, a sandbox and a rock wall promise a post-picnic romp.
 Cool off in the wading pool (opens in June), explore dahlia gardens and koi ponds, or climb the water tower’s 100 steps for a 360° view of the city.

 Picnic Pointers: Picnic tables are scattered throughout the park.
 Nature buffs should check out the botanical wonders in the Volunteer Park Conservatory.
-The Seattle Asian Art Museum is in the park, but it’s closed for renovations and should open in 2019.1247 15th Ave E
+The Seattle Asian Art Museum also is in the park.1247 15th Ave E

 Lincoln Park (West Seattle)